mattmorgante/phonenotes/README.md

 * Downloading PDF of the overview of the personal phone notes

-**Click "Download PDF" on the Home Page notes#index to download a formatted PDF of all notes
+**Click "Download PDF" on the Home Page notes#index to download a formatted PDF of all notes** **PDF functionality is defined in the download model (download.rb) and downloads_controller.rb**

 * Option to send the PDF as an attachment to a predefined (hardcoded) email address

 **Click "Send Notes By Email" to send notes to a hardcoded email address.
-Prior to sending, you will need to specify your email address and email password in development.rb**
+NOTE: Prior to sending, you will need to specify your email address and email password in development.rb**

 * Responsive page/listing (desktop – mobile)